quisquous/cactbot/docs/LogGuide.md

 Data on network log lines is separated by vertical braces, i.e. `|`.
 Network log lines also contain the hash of that line at the end.
 The log line type itself is in decimal, e.g. aoe abilities are on lines that begin with `22|`.
-The equivalent [ACT log line](#act-log-lines) would be written as the hex type `0x16`, i.e. `NetworkAOEAbility`.
+The equivalent [parsed log line](#parsed-log-lines) would be written as the hex type `0x16`, i.e. `NetworkAOEAbility`.

-The ffxiv plugin does not write the ACT log lines that plugins interact with to disk.
+The ffxiv plugin does not write the parsed log lines that plugins interact with to disk.

 The network log lines are used by some tools, such as: